rygiggsy/AverageFaces/FaceAveraging/README.md

 $ python face_landmarks.py
 ```

-	- Code has been changed so that only the best(one) face detected will be kept.
+Note: Only the best(one) face detected will be kept.

 ### 2. Run face_average.py to get the average face.
 ```bash
 $ python face_average.py
 ```
 	- This script includes face alignment so that all facial features will appear better, compared to naive face averaging without alignment.

-	3. Sample result can be found as output5.png.
+### 3. Sample results can be found as output5.png.
 Enjoy!